nixiz0/Agentis/README.md

 And that's it, please remember to have launched your ollama server in parallel and to have installed the local models that you want to use for this to work.

+**Vocal commands that you can use :**
+- If you said these words in the same order followed by the video you want to search for **'recherche sur youtube', 'find on youtube', 'find in youtube'**, it will launch youtube and search the video that you asked.

+- If you said these words in the same order **'quelle heure est-il', 'l\'heure actuelle', 'what time is it'**, it will return you the current time.

+- If you said these words in the same order **'date actuelle', 'date d\'aujourd\'hui', 'current date', 'today\'s date', 'date of today'**, it will return you the current date.

+- If you said these words in the same order **'sauvegarde notre discussion', 'sauvegarde notre conversation', 'sauvegarde la discussion', 'sauvegarde la conversation', 'save our discussion', 'save our conversation', 'save the discussion', 'save the conversation'**, it will saved all your discussion with the model on a CSV file (in your download folder).

+- If you said these words in the same order **'stoppe notre discussion', 'stoppe notre conversation', 'stoppe la discussion', 'stoppe la conversation', 'stop our discussion', 'stop our conversation', 'stop the discussion', 'stop the conversation'**, it will stop the conversation.

 ## To have more Synthetic Voices Available (on Windows)